 Now two years from the release of 2018’s God of War, we can confidently say it’s one of the best PlayStation exclusives of the last decade.
 The game was critically acclaimed, securing numerous awards, including GOTY at The Game Awards 2018, and is considered by many to be the best entry in the series to date.
 Therefore, it stands to good reason that Sony Santa Monica is secretly working on a follow-up chronicling Kratos and Atreus’ next adventures.

-While details are scarce at the moment, it’s possible the next God of War game will release sooner than you think.
+While details are scarce at the moment, the next God of War game may be released sooner than you think.
 Here, we’ll be discussing the latest news and rumors surrounding God of War 2, including its release date and supported platforms.
 We’ll be updating this story following any announcements from Sony or Santa Monica Studios, so make sure to check back for any new developments.